danterolle/danterolle.github.io/_posts/2023-09-25-htb-keeper-english.md

 make puttygen
 ```

 And so I got my executable, `PuTTYgen v0.75`.
-At this point, we repeat the same step we followed just now, namely:
+At this point, we repeat the same step we followed just now:

 ```bash
 puttygen key.ppk -O private-openssh -o root.pem